 The appearance is characteristic:

 The treatment of the occipital plagiocephaly cases of premature synostosis of the lambdoid suture is surgical.
-The appropriate surgery consists in cranioplasty of the back of the skull, in which is assigned as much as possible a normal shape with displacement of bone fragments.
-This ensures the elimination of the pressure exerted on the underlying portion of the Brain
+The appropriate surgery consists of cranioplasty of the back of the skull, a normal shape as much as possible is assigned with displacement of bone fragments.
+This ensures the elimination of the pressure exerted on the underlying portion of the brain.

-For a full description of the positional occipital plagiocephaly, see a separate chapter.
+For a full description of the positional occipital plagiocephaly, see the relevant chapter.

 Brachycephaly is called the deformity that is caused if both sides of the coronary suture are synostosed prematurely, reducing the anteroposterior head growth.
-The surgical repair is the same as the frontal plagiocephaly
+The surgical repair is the same as in the frontal plagiocephaly.

 Trigonocephaly is induced by a premature frontal synostosis (mesofrontal) suture (which is a suture in the middle of the frontal bone) where the forehead is developed in a triangular manner.